 The Constabulary recognises the importance of supporting the health and well-being of employees in contributing to an effective workforce.
-All HR policies take account of employee welfare for example provision, where possible, for flexible working for staff and officers.
-The Health and Safety department provide on-going monitoring and advice in relation to safety within the workplace.
+As part of the People Strategy all HR policies take account of employee welfare for example provision, where possible, for flexible working for staff and officers.
+The Health and Safety department provide ongoing monitoring and advice in relation to safety within the workplace.
 The Constabulary maintains an occupational health function, which provides advice and support to managers and staff in relation to specific psychological and physiotherapy issues.